By Steve Kayser

-And that somehow I would erase from the collective consciousness of the world culture those three little words: pow, zap and wham.
+And that somehow I would erase from the collective consciousness of the world culture those three little words: pow, zap, and wham.

 Steve Kayser: Uh-Oh.
 I love those words.
-I knew that when I heard those words someone was going to get a butt-whipping.
+I knew that when I heard those words, someone was going to get a butt-whipping.
 Robin was going to get in trouble.
 Then he’d say, “Holy crap.”
 Then Batman would save him.

 And the world would be alright.

 Steve Kayser: Haha, funny.
 What I liked about that is, down deep you realize that Batman has one thing that none of the other superheroes had.
 He was a normal guy in extraordinary circumstances, very much like Joseph Campbell’s archetypal monomyth described in the book, “The Hero’s Journey.”
 His parents were killed, was thrown into a life journey to avenge a mighty wrong.
 You were like that too, but you started that night in 1966.
-What got you through all those years until you got to college, before you really started on your grand journey?
+What got you through all those years until you got to college before you started on your grand journey?

 Michael Uslan: Well, I was the ultimate comic book fan boy.
 I collected, read and devoured comics.
 My mom said I learned to read from comics before I was 4.
 By the time I graduated high school, I had a collection of over 30,000 comic books dating back to 1936.

 My poor dad, when we moved into our house, never once got his car in the garage.
 But he supported my interest in reading and built wall-to-wall-to-floor-to-ceiling shelves for my comic book collection.
 And as soon as I filled the shelves up, we sold the entire floor of the garage.
-So that really defined me.
+So that defined me.

 And I was lucky.
 I grew up in the ’50s and ‘60s.
-In the mid-‘50s there was an attack on comic books.
-A psychiatrist claimed that comic books were the reason for the post World War II rise in juvenile delinquency and that any kid who read a comic book would become a juvenile delinquent if not worse.
+In the mid-‘50s, there was an attack on comic books.
+A psychiatrist claimed that comic books were the reason for the post-World War II rise in juvenile delinquency and that any kid who read a comic book would become a juvenile delinquent if not worse.
 Many of my friends’ parents burned their collections, would not allow them to bring comics into the house.

-So I was lucky, because my mom said if I promised to read books, newspapers and magazines as well as my comics and kept them neat, I could keep them.
+So I was lucky because my mom said if I promised to read books, newspapers, and magazines as well as my comics and kept them neat, I could keep them.
 That was the best deal I ever had in my life.